 Two of the factors that help you create a shallow depth of field are focal length and distance to your subject, more specifically narrow focal length and short distance to subject.
 Now, the problem arises when you want to include a good portion of the area around your subject; because, to do this you would normally have to increase your field of view by using a wider focal length and/or back up from your subject.
 Either of which, will cause you to increase your depth of field and lose that wonderful blurred background that so many portrait photographers seek.

 It may take a trained eye but if you look at the image above of the young lady (Sara) in the tree you should notice something isn’t quite right.
 If I were ask what focal length was used for that shot I’d expect someone to say somewhere around 16mm.
-The thing is, at 16mm on a full frame camera I’d still have to be at least 20 feet away from her.
-At 20 feet from your subject with a 16mm focal length even at f/1.2 you would have a depth of field of over 120 feet.
+The thing is, at 16mm on a full frame camera I’d still have to be at least 20 feet away from her to achieve that composition.
+At 20 feet from your subject with a 16mm focal length even at f/1.2 you would have a depth of field of over 120 feet; ie. just about everything would be in sharp focus.
 As you can see however, the leaves just a few feet in front of Sara are out of focus as well as branches just a few inches behind her.
 To be exact, this shot has a depth of field of about 0.7 feet.
-So, how is that possible since a lens does not exist that can capture the field of view at this distance and maintain any depth of field at all?
+So, how is that possible since a lens does not exist that can capture the field of view at this distance and maintain any blur?

 The answer is actually simple, if not obvious.
 This is a composite of 57 shots taken with a 135mm f/1.8 lens @ f/1.8.
-The first question that comes to everyones mind who sees a shot like this; commonly referred to as a bokeh-rama or a Brenizer, for Ryan Brenizer who popularized this technique; is why not just photo shop it.
+The first question that comes to everyone’s mind who sees a shot like this; commonly referred to as a bokeh-rama or a Brenizer, for Ryan Brenizer who popularized this technique; is why not just photo shop it.
 Well as you can see with this shot, to photoshop fake blur between all those tree limbs would take hours.
-You would have to apply a different degree of blur for each limb that falls in a different focal plane?
+You would have to apply a different degree of blur for each limb that falls in a different focal plane not to mention all the spaces that fall between the limbs that are completely burred out because they are several feet behind the tree.

-The question of “why not photoshop it” is a valid question however.
-If you were to google “brenizer” or Bokeh-rama, you would see hundreds of examples pop up that could have been acomplished much easier in post.
+The question of “why not photoshop it” is still at times a valid question however.
+If you were to google “brenizer” or Bokeh-rama, you would see hundreds of examples pop up that could have been accomplished much easier in post.
 Like, most photo techniques it’s all about knowing when to use them.
-The following example would have been much easier to do in post than the park shot but still would have take a lot of time to make it look realistic.
+The following example would have been much easier to do in post than the park shot but still would have taken a lot of time to make it look realistic.

 How to create your own.